12shubham1/ats_puzzle/ants/README.md

 `Backtrack (bool)`, `Diagonal (bool)` and `Objective (str)`.

 The appropriateness of this was studied visually and using the Kolmogorov-Smirnov (KS) test as a measure of ‘goodness of fit’ (see table above).
 The visual comparison is shown below where the log of the times taken is plotted as a histogram vs the underlying normal distribution backed out from the fitted lognormal distribution.
-This method is appropriate for all the ‘meet’ objective tests (first four) while starts to deviate in when the objective changes to ‘cross’.
+This method is appropriate for all the ‘meet’ objective tests (first four) while it starts to deviate in when the objective changes to ‘cross’.

 ![image info](./imgs/lognormal_fits.png)